To keep you and your growing baby healthy, it’s important to watch out for symptoms of not eating enough while pregnant.

 Other signs of iron deficiency anemia include shortness of breath and a desire to chew ice.

-What happens if you don’t eat enough while you’re pregnant?
+What happens if I don’t eat enough while pregnant?

 Eating enough ‒ and enough of the right foods ‒ is important for you and your growing baby.